PreviousView allNext

 Financial security

-In 2009, the Ministry of Transport did a survey, which showed that more than 92% of drivers in New Zealand had car insurance.
-But this data is now 15 years old.
-We do not know how many drivers have insurance today.
-This missing information is a big issue.
+In 2009, the Ministry of Transport conducted a survey, which showed that more than 92% of drivers in New Zealand had car insurance.
+However, this data is now 15 years old.
+We don't know how many drivers have insurance today.
+This missing information is a significant issue.
 It could cause financial problems for people who do not have insurance.

 Encouraging safer driving